Intermediate Technique

 Eliminate candidates from boxes when all occurrences of a number in a row or column are confined to a single box.

-What is Box/Line Reduction?
+What Is Box/Line Reduction?

 Box/Line Reduction (also called "Claiming") is the reverse of Pointing Pairs.
 It occurs when all the possible positions for a specific number within a row or column are contained entirely within one 3x3 box.
-This means the number must appear somewhere in that box, so you can eliminate it from other rows or columns within the same box.

 How Box/Line Reduction Works

-Examine a row or column
+1. 1 Examine a row or column for a specific candidate

 Example: Row Claims a Box